This post was updated on April 14, 2020.

 Mind maps are living documents.
 Your brainstorming session in MindMeister may end, but that doesn’t mean that your resulting mind map should now be discarded — in fact, this is often just the starting point for your project.
 Thanks to a new update for MindMeister’s integration with Microsoft Teams, you can now open any map you’ve created with MindMeister directly in Teams and keep collaborating on it with your team members as you turn your ideas into reality!

-The end of 2019 is fast approaching, and teams everywhere are getting serious about creating their strategy for the next year, deciding on budget allocations, and discussing what to focus their resources on over the next twelve months.
+Teams everywhere are getting serious about creating their strategy for the next quarter, deciding on budget allocations, and discussing what to focus their resources on over the next few months.
 Oftentimes, this planning process starts in a mind map.
 In a typical scenario, the team leader opens a blank map in MindMeister and outlines the basic structure of their strategy.

 In a second step, the team members are invited to the map, so they can contribute their ideas.